5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 - On **February 5, 2009,** [Pystar won the first round of Apple's copyright lawsuit](http://www.computerworld.com/s/article/9127579/Mac_clone_maker_wins_legal_round_against_Apple).
 This case means that Apple's EULA clause "prohibiting the operation of an operating system developed by Apple on a computer without the Apple logo" may not be legally valid.
 - In **April 2009,** an Apple spokesperson stated that Pystar did not disclose any financial information (profits, assets, liabilities) as required by law; Pystar's CEO and founder declined to comment and still refuses to disclose any financial information.
 - On May **26, 2009,** Pystar filed for bankruptcy protection in an attempt to delay Apple's lawsuit through the Chapter 11 bankruptcy.
 On August 12, 2009, Pystar's Chapter 11 petition was dismissed by the Florida District Court.
-- On **November 13, 2009,** the California District Court ruled that Pystar violated the DMCA and infringed Apple's copyrights, and set a hearing for December 14, 2009. on December 15, 2009, the California court issued a permanent injunction prohibiting Pystar from manufacturing, distributing, or assisting anyone to install any version (including future versions) of Mac OS X. On January 16, 2010, Pystar filed an appeal.
+- On **November 13, 2009,** the California District Court ruled that Pystar violated the DMCA and infringed Apple's copyrights, and set a hearing for December 14, 2009. on December 15, 2009, the California court issued a permanent injunction prohibiting Pystar from manufacturing, distributing, or assisting anyone to install any version (including future versions) of OSX.
+On January 16, 2010, Pystar filed an appeal.
 - Finally, on **May 14, 2012**, the Supreme Court denied Pystar's appeal and Apple won the final lawsuit.

 ## Moving onwards: Chameleon